rapideditor/country-coder/README.md

 - `level`: `string`, for overlapping features, the preferred geographic classification of the one to code.
 If no feature exists at the specified level, the feature at the next-highest level is coded, if any.
 The possible values map directly to the `level` property of [RegionFeatureProperties](#RegionFeatureProperties) objects.
     - `world`
     - `union`: European Union
+    - `subunion`: Outermost Regions of the EU, Overseas Countries and Territories of the EU
     - `region`: Africa, Americas, Antarctica, Asia, Europe, Oceania
     - `subregion`: Sub-Saharan Africa, North America, Micronesia, etc.
     - `intermediateRegion`: Eastern Africa, South America, Channel Islands, etc.